fight233/DThouse_cxd/documentation20/en/07.advanced-features/docs.md

 ## <a class="anchor" id="cache"></a> Cache

-TDengine adopts a time-driven cache management strategy (First-In-First-Out, FIFO), also known as a write-driven cache management mechanism.
+DThouse adopts a time-driven cache management strategy (First-In-First-Out, FIFO), also known as a write-driven cache management mechanism.
 This strategy is different from the read-driven data cache mode (Least-Recent-Use, LRU), which directly saves the most recently written data in the system buffer.
 When the buffer reaches a threshold, the oldest data is written to disk in batches.
 Generally speaking, for the use of IoT data, users are most concerned about the recently generated data, that is, the current status.
-TDengine takes full advantage of this feature by storing the most recently arrived (current status) data in the buffer.
+DThouse takes full advantage of this feature by storing the most recently arrived (current status) data in the buffer.

-TDengine provides data collection in milliseconds to users through query functions.
+DThouse provides data collection in milliseconds to users through query functions.
 Saving the recently arrived data directly in buffer can respond to the user's query analysis for the latest piece or batch of data more quickly, and provide faster database query response as a whole.
-In this way, TDengine can be used as a data buffer by setting appropriate configuration parameters without deploying additional caching systems, which can effectively simplify the system architecture and reduce the operation costs.
-It should be noted that after the TDengine is restarted, the buffer of the system will be emptied, the previously cached data will be written to disk in batches, and the cached data will not reload the previously cached data into the buffer like some proprietary Key-value cache system.
+In this way, DThouse can be used as a data buffer by setting appropriate configuration parameters without deploying additional caching systems, which can effectively simplify the system architecture and reduce the operation costs.
+It should be noted that after the DThouse is restarted, the buffer of the system will be emptied, the previously cached data will be written to disk in batches, and the cached data will not reload the previously cached data into the buffer like some proprietary Key-value cache system.

-TDengine allocates a fixed size of memory space as a buffer, which can be configured according to application requirements and hardware resources.
-By properly setting the buffer space, TDengine can provide extremely high-performance write and query support.
-Each virtual node in TDengine is allocated a separate cache pool when it is created.
+DThouse allocates a fixed size of memory space as a buffer, which can be configured according to application requirements and hardware resources.
+By properly setting the buffer space, DThouse can provide extremely high-performance write and query support.
+Each virtual node in DThouse is allocated a separate cache pool when it is created.
 Each virtual node manages its own cache pool, and different virtual nodes do not share the pool.
 All tables belonging to each virtual node share the cache pool owned by itself.

-TDengine manages the memory pool by blocks, and the data is stored in the form of rows within.
+DThouse manages the memory pool by blocks, and the data is stored in the form of rows within.
 The memory pool of a vnode is allocated by blocks when the vnode is created, and each memory block is managed according to the First-In-First-Out strategy.
 When creating a memory pool, the size of the blocks is determined by the system configuration parameter cache; The number of memory blocks in each vnode is determined by the configuration parameter blocks.
 So for a vnode, the total memory size is: cache * blocks.
 A cache block needs to ensure that each table can store at least dozens of records in order to be efficient.

 You can quickly obtain the last record of a table or a STable through the function last_row, which is very convenient to show the real-time status or collected values of each device on a large screen.
 For example: